Deathtrack: Reception

 Computer Gaming World called DeathTrack "an outstanding new action game ... gratuitous violence at its therapeutic best", praising the graphics.

 In 1996, Computer Gaming World declared Deathtrack the 124th best computer game ever released.

 Legacy

 A Game Boy version was in the works by game developer Argonaut Software, but was unreleased.

-A sequel, Death Track: Resurrection, was released on February 22, 2008, in Russia, then later released in North America and Europe.
+A sequel, Death Track: Resurrection, was released on February 22, 2008 in Russia and later in North America and Europe.
 An Xbox 360 version of the game was expected to be released later in 2009.